 It’s time.
 I lost Virginia on the 29th of December 2014.
 I seek neither condolences nor sympathy.
-I have largely succeeded in keeping my personal life from scrutiny (with the exception of a few furniture/celebration-related occurrences), but today’s post, though keenly personal on one level, involves a venerated and significant variety of Irish table.
+I have largely succeeded in keeping my personal life from scrutiny here, however today’s post, though keenly personal on one level, involves a venerated and significant variety of Irish table.

 In many Western cultures, death is semi-taboo: Broaching a recent ‘passing’ (‘death’ is avoided) can be awkward or uncomfortable and is often accompanied by seemingly endless tears.
 At an English funeral, offering condolences to a widow or widower is usually achieved by muttering some brief, incoherent eulogy while grinding an imaginary cigarette butt into the ground with the toe of a polished-for-the-occasion black shoe.

 In (predominantly Catholic) Ireland, by contrast, the death of a loved one is marked with a celebration of their life.
 Respectful laughter proliferates at wakes as embellished stories involving the deceased are recalled or swapped between attendees who come from every art and part.
 There is little or no morosity – not even amongst the woman folk who throng the kitchen, preparing sandwiches and other comestibles.